muzzletov/hacker-news-for-chrome/README.markdown

 It was originally developed by Adam Albrecht.
 But looking at the source I felt the urge to clean it up to a large degree.
 Also, I remove search, which I wasn't using anyways.
-There is a saving function now, that can be issued by holding CTRL while clicking on a title.
+There is a saving function now, that can be issued by holding ALT while clicking on a title.

 #### Installation: